ud-cis-discord/ud-cis-discord.github.io/getting_started.md

 ## Roles
 ***
-If you don't know, Discord uses Roles to give users permissions and as tags.
+Discord uses Roles to give users permissions and as tags.
 Roles allow staff to post announcements and display names with different colors.
 You can use Sage to assign yourself some roles that will help the staff to help you.
 To see the list send `s;assign list` in <span style="color:#738adb;">#sages_place</span>
  and you can give yourself one of those roles using `s;assign <role name>`.
 There is a role for each class and we ask that you assign yourself the role for your class.
 If you are in more than one CISC class, assign more than one role!
 We also have pronoun roles.
 They are optional but can be helpful for knowing